kamilionare12/raviol-form/README.md

 1) Upload or clone "raviol-form" folder at "wp-content/plugins" directory

-2) Add shortcode on your page
+2) Add shortcode on your page or Gutenberg block
 ```
 [raviol-contact]
 ```